 Hash is the preparation of marijuana made from the resin of the plant.
 The resin is dried into blocks of hashish that produce an oily solid substance.
 Hash is often mixed with tobacco and rolled into a cigarette and smoked for its calming effects.
 This is more common in Europe and the Middle East, but the practice is still found in the United States.
 The effects of hash are said to be different from standard marijuana because the resin is stronger than the buds of the plant alone.
 Hash has a very distinct color and odor, which make it one of the easiest forms of marijuana to identify.

 Shatter, also known as wax, is a newer form of marijuana.
 It is also referred to as dabs, and it is an extract of cannabis in its purest concentrated form.
 It can be smoked by freebasing or through a pen that is similar to a tobacco vaporizer.
-Wax has a purity level of nearly 100 percent and has caused the first incident of a marijuana overdose that resulted in a young woman’s death.
 Those who smoke wax typically are resistant to marijuana and have built a tolerance so high that this is the only way they can achieve their desired effects.
 Smoking wax every day is an indicator that your marijuana use has become a problem.

 Marijuana today is not your standard brick weed that has only six percent THC.
 There is such a high amount of the active ingredient in pot today that it can cause the user to rush back for more.
-The strength and legalization of the drug have caused marijuana abuse to increase among adults and adolescents in the United States at levels not seen before.
+The strength and legalization of the drug have caused marijuana abuse to increase among adults and adolescents in the United States.
 Marijuana use has increased in all age groups, and it can all be attributed to the higher potency of marijuana and initiation at a younger age.
 The most efficient and fastest way to get sober from weed fast is to seek treatment.

 Marijuana treatment never seemed like a feasible option in the past, but with the strength of THC and methods of consumption changing rapidly, it has become a highly sought out option.
 If you are ready to stop marijuana and want the quickest option, it is time to consider treatment.
 Rehab for marijuana consists of outpatient services that allow for you to attend therapies that are geared toward getting to the root of your addiction, and that help alter your behaviors.
 One such therapy is called cognitive-behavioral therapy, and it is designed to retrain your reactions so that you do not give into triggers.